zbsarashki/stx-labs-openInfraVancouver2023/Readme.md

 bootstrap/bringup-essential-services : Pause a few seconds for docker to clean up its temp directory -- 10.02s
 ```

-### Ansible override file: /home/sysadmin/localhost.yml
+### About the ansible override file: /home/sysadmin/localhost.yml

-This file overrides default values found in /usr/share/ansible/stx-ansible/playbooks/host_vars/bootstrap/default.yml.
-For the purposes of this workshop, we are overriding system and network properties.
+This file overrides default values found in `/usr/share/ansible/stx-ansible/playbooks/host_vars/bootstrap/default.yml`.
+For the purposes of this workshop, we are overriding system and network properties anything in the `default.yml` file can be overridden in the localhost.yml file.
+By default the localhost.yml file is expected to be in the `/home/sysadmin` directory.

 ```
 system_mode: simplex